Ultrastrong coupling regimes of light-matter interaction: Experiments in the USC and DSC regimes

-The prefactor $\sqrt{\hbar\omega_r/2L_r}$ corresponds to the r.m.s.~of the resonator current in its ground state, Eq.~(\ref{eq:irms}).
+The prefactor $\sqrt{\hbar\omega_r/2L_r}$ corresponds to the rms~of the resonator current in its ground state, Eq.~(\ref{eq:irms}).
 The last factors in Eqs.~(\ref{eq:gx}) and (\ref{eq:gz}) correspond to the magnetic dipole moment and the net magnetic flux generated by the qubit, respectively.
 Near the qubit symmetry point, where the qubit is usually operated to maximize quantum coherence, the net flux generated is null.
 Therefore, we may neglect the coupling term $g_G^z$.
-Equation~(\ref{eq:gx}) includes the case of a shared linear inductor, since in that case we can write the dipole moment as $(\Phi_0/2\pi)\langle 0|\hat{\varphi}|1\rangle\simeq LI_p$ so that the coupling becomes the mutual inductive energy $LI_pI_{\rm{r.m.s.}}$, as in Eq.~(\ref{eq:liqir}).
-Equation~(\ref{eq:gx}) can be recast as function of the resonator impedance $Z$ \be \frac{g_G^x}{\omega_r} = \frac{1}{8}\sqrt{\frac{Z_{\rm{vac}}}{\pi Z}}\alpha^{-1/2}\langle 0|\hat{\varphi}|1\rangle. \ee Manucharyan \emph{et al.} showed that for a fluxonium qubit $g_G^x/\omega_r$ yields an identical result \cite{Manucharyan2017}.
-Using a linear inductance as coupler, the matrix element of the phase operator is of order $\langle 0|\hat{\varphi}|1\rangle\approx10^{-2}$ \cite{forn-diaz2010, chen2016, baust2016} so that Eq.~(\ref{eq:gw}) leads to $g_G^x/\omega_r\approx0.1$, just entering the perturbative USC regime.
+Equation~(\ref{eq:gx}) includes the case of a shared linear inductor, since in that case we can write the dipole moment as $(\Phi_0/2\pi)\langle 0|\hat{\varphi}|1\rangle\simeq LI_p$ so that the coupling becomes the mutual inductive energy $LI_pI_{\rm{rms}}$, as in Eq.~(\ref{eq:liqir}).
+Equation~(\ref{eq:gx}) can be recast as a function of the resonator impedance $Z$: \be \frac{g_G^x}{\omega_r} = \frac{1}{8}\sqrt{\frac{Z_{\rm{vac}}}{\pi Z}}\alpha^{-1/2}\langle 0|\hat{\varphi}|1\rangle. \ee Notice the different scaling compared to Eqs.~(\ref{eq:gc}) and (\ref{eq:g_c_cpb}).
+In Eq.~(\ref{eq:gw}), the fine structure constant appears with a negative power, which is a consequence of coupling the flux qubit to the fluctuations of the magnetic field generated by the resonator (in fact, here the coupling is directly to the current in the resonator).
+Comparing to Rydberg atoms, atomic magnetic dipole couplings are typically an order of magnitude smaller than electric dipole couplings and are therefore usually not considered.

+\cite{Manucharyan2017} showed that for a fluxonium qubit $g_G^x/\omega_r$ yields an identical result.
+Using a linear inductance as a coupler, the matrix element of the phase operator is of the order of $\langle 0|\hat{\varphi}|1\rangle\approx10^{-2}$ \cite{forn-diaz2010, chen2017, baust2016} so that Eq.~(\ref{eq:gw}) leads to $g_G^x/\omega_r\approx0.1$, just entering the perturbative USC regime.
 Maximizing Eq.~(\ref{eq:gx}) may be accomplished by sharing a qubit junction, as shown in Fig.~\ref{fig:galvanic}(b).
 In that case, $\langle1|\hat{\varphi}|0\rangle\approx1$, so $g_G^x/\omega_r\simeq2$, which lies well in the DSC regime.
 Increasing the coupling further is possible by using low-impedance resonators.